sakana-max/Image_information_embedder/README.md

 Download the latest release.

 ## Usage

-Run "Image_information_embedder.exe" included in the release.
+Run "Image_information_embedder.exe" included in the release　in zip file.

 ### Settings